wildcox80/holberton-system_engineering-devops/0x07-networking_basics/README.md

 - 3. UDP and TCP
 - 4. TCP and UDP ports
 - 5. Is the host on the network
-- Call me maybe
-- OMG WHY ARE YOU SHOUTING?

 ## Authors :busts_in_silhouette:
 [@Wilder Rincón - Github](https://github.com/wildcox80)